lkdm/jrnlsync-sh/README.md

 # jrnl-sync
 Write jrnl.sh entries on iOS and sync anytime.
+I use Drafts to write entries.
+The Siri Shortcut will then append those to a plaintext file in a format the the `jrnl.sh` application will understand.
+Changes are synced over iCloud.

+When the file is updated on the host computer (same computer that `jrnl.sh` is installed on), you can sync the iOS entries with your main journal using the `jrnl-sync` bash script.

+This will create a backup of the iOS entries, and append the entries using the `jrnl` command.
+This means the script works with encrypted journals too!

 # Installation
 1. Make sure you have installed [jrnl.sh](https://jrnl.sh).